Johnnjau/alx-system_engineering-devops/0x0B-ssh/README.md

-The Second Project where of a server.
+The Second part of a server.